BrianWill/pigeon/dynamic-pigeon.md

 A ***function*** is a series of statements that we give a name, such that we can run that series of statements in other parts of code by just referring to the name.
 A function can also receive input values and produce an output value.
 A function, in a sense, is like an operator created by the programmer.

-# Pigeon data types and operands

 ## comments

 It's sometimes useful to leave notes in code, and so we need some way of telling the compiler or interpreter to ignore a chunk of text.
 These ignored chunks of text are called ***comments***.
-In Pigeon, a comment starts with # and includes all text through the rest of that line:
+In Pigeon, a comment starts with // and includes all text through the rest of that line:

 ```
-# This number sign and everything after it on the line is ignored by the language
+// This number sign and everything after it on the line is ignored by the language
 ```

-## data types
+## DynamicPigeon data types

 Numbers are written as you would expect:

 ```
-3      # integer
+3      // integer
--7.3   # floating-point
+-7.3   // floating-point
 ```

 A boolean is a data type with just two values: